-We help compensate bike accident injuries.
+We help compensate bike accident victims for injuries.
 From gathering evidence to negotiating with insurers and going to court, nothing scares us.
 We want to turn Albany into a place where bicyclists are safe in traffic.

 Until that happens, we will make anyone responsible for injuring them pay.
 Did someone injure you?
 Let’s get together and see how we can recover your losses!